 Overclocking refers to increasing the performance of existing graphics cards without spending any money on new GPU models.
 But before we dig deeper into this topic, let’s analyze when we need to overclock the GPU.
 The simple answer to these questions lies in the current performance of your PC.

 If there are lags in the PC when playing your favorite games or rendering graphics taking more time, then upgrade your GPU.
 But upgrading costs a whole lot of money, which is a limiting factor for many users.
-Overclocking is the solution in this case if you are not willing to spend lots of buck for a new upgrade.
+Overclocking is the solution in this case if you are not willing to spend lots of bucks on a new upgrade.
 In this article, we will show you how to overclock the GPU.

 What is GPU overclocking?

 First of all, you need to understand what is clock speed and its link with GPU performance.
 To understand this, take an example of a CPU that has a fixed speed on which it works.
 For making things more clear for beginners to take an example of a car engine with a fixed horsepower that defines the car’s performance.

 The same is the case with the graphics card; it works on a limited speed called clock speed.
 The more the clock speed of a GPU, the more will be the performance.
 Overclocking increases the graphics card’s clock speed and performance, unlock the GPU’s hidden potential, and helps run the games and multimedia faster.
 Overclocking is now supported by manufacturing companies and can be done by just software, but we will discuss that later in the article.

 Do You Need Overclocking the GPU?